United Airlines Flight 976: Flight

 A meal was served, after which the crew began drawing the curtains across the entrance to first class.
 Manskar was taking a break when she felt her seat shake.
 When she got up, Finneran pushed her through the curtains, then entered the first class galley.
-He found a drinks cart, climbed atop it, crouched down, lowered his pants and underwear, and defecated off it, in full view of other passengers, using the linen napkins to wipe himself.
+He found a drinks cart, climbed atop it, crouched down, lowered his pants and underwear, and defecated on the floor behind it, in full view of other passengers, using the linen napkins to wipe himself.

 Tracking his excrement on his shoes, and further wiping the soiled napkins on the walls, Finneran then locked himself in the lavatory.
 With Manskar's help, his business partner and traveling companion, Susan Bergan, was able to open the lock and returned Finneran to his seat, where they both fell asleep after the crew put a blanket on Finneran to cover the odor of his soiled clothing.
 The crew sprayed Karl Lagerfeld perfume throughout the aisles of the plane to further mask the smell of feces; food service was also canceled due to the unhygienic conditions.
 Crew rest periods were suspended to attend to Finneran.

 By this point, the plane had reached the Caribbean.
-The pilot sought to divert to Luis Muñoz Marín International Airport in the hopes of having Finneran taken off the flight.
+The pilots sought to divert to Luis Muñoz Marín International Airport in the hopes of having Finneran taken off the flight.
 Controllers there refused permission since among the other passengers in first class were Portuguese president Mário Soares and Argentinian foreign minister Guido di Tella and their security details, traveling to New York for the United Nations' 50th anniversary celebrations.
 Emergency landings with foreign dignitaries aboard, unless the aircraft is malfunctioning, are discouraged due to security risks.